The Nightfall REST API allows you to inspect your data wherever it lives.

 You may test out the API through the interactive reference documentation.

 The following guide will walk you through getting started and describe the API functionality in more detail.
-You can get yourself up and running quickly with our Quickstart guide.
+If you want to try and execute an API call immediately, see our Quickstart guide to see how to obtain an API Key and make a simple scan request.

 We have created numerous tutorials and example implementations that demonstrate how to implement against a variety of platforms (including Amazon, Datadog, and Elasticsearch) and handle various scenarios (such as detecting sensitive data in email or detecting PII on your machine in real time).
 We also have several language specific SDKs to get you up and running in Java, Python, Go, Node.js, and Ruby.